ePaul/tarbela/README.md

     $ docker push registry/tarbela:0.1

+## ToDo lists

+There are some things we still need to do.

-## To be done
+Those are mainly to be done by the maintainers:

-* *TODO: we should push our released versions to the Zalando open source docker registry, and document here how to use the images from there.*
+* *We should push our released versions to the Zalando open source docker registry, and document here how to use the images from there.*

-* *TODO: describe how to run on STUPS in AWS (i.e. example Senza configuration).*
+* *Describe how to run on STUPS in AWS (i.e. example Senza configuration).*

+Other wishes for future versions – here we welcome contributions:

+* **Allow fetching from several event sources.**  The basic infrastructure for this is there (just have more EventRetrievers), but we need to figure out a way to configure this (preferably without having to change the docker image for each event source change/addition).

+* **Allow sending events to not just one event sink, but one of several ones.**  The Producer API has a "Sink identifier" in its channel definition, which would be mapped to the sink's URL by configuration.
+In the first step this would mean supporting several Nakadi installations (or installations of other software following the same event submission API), later we could add other sink types.

+* **Better error handling.**  Currently whenever a bunch of events couldn't be sent, we just set an ERROR status for the events which had failures, and ignore the aborted ones – those will then be tried again the next time.

+* **Follow Ordering constraints.**  Currently, we are sending events of each type in the same order they are in the producer's list  – but whenever one bunch of events failed, we continue with the next ones (and try the same bunch again later).
+This can produce out-of-order delivery of events.
+For some event types this is not a problem, but it might one for others.
+I guess an ordering requirement needs to be either configurable, or part of the producer API.

 ## License